Genbuos/TAU.Homework/README.md

  An object reference variable holds buts that represent a way to access an object.

 # Chapter 5 - 10 notes
+Built into the Java class library is a class called integer and one of its job is to take Strings that represent numbers and convert them into acutal numbers.

+Java has a huge library found here [title](https://docs.oracle.com/javase/8/docs/api/allclasses-noframe.html)